-Katz certificates take 10.5 credits to complete.
+Katz MBA certificates take 10.5 credits to complete.
 Featuring a mix of required and elective courses, each certificate contains a mandatory experience-based learning component.
-Full-time students must earn at least one certificate, although students can create a competitive edge by earning multiple certificates.
+Full-time MBA students must earn at least one certificate, although students can create a competitive edge by earning multiple certificates.
 For part-time and joint- and dual-degree students, certificates are optional, though strongly encouraged.